joshg6796/NYC-Airbnb-Data-Analysis/README.md

     source venv/bin/activate
     ```

-    1. To install the required imports needed for your Python code, run the following commands:
+    1. To install the required imports needed for your Python code, run the following command:

     ```
     pip install -r app/requirements.txt